 - *Psychology 101 Introduction to Psychology

-- *Statistics (STOR) 151 Basic Concepts of Statistics and Data Analysis OR Statistics (STOR) 155 Introduction to Statistics NOTE: STOR 155 is recommended for students who may be interested in pursuing graduate coursework.
+- *Statistics (STOR) 151 Basic Concepts of Statistics and Data Analysis OR Statistics (STOR) 155 Introduction to Statistics NOTE: STOR 155 is strongly recommended for students interested in graduate study.

 - Biology 101/101L Principles of Biology